16Byte/Lab-5-Guessing-Game/README.md

 - The win condition includes displaying a message to the player that they've won - done
 - The loss condition is when the player uses all 10 tries without guessing the correct number. - done
 - The loss condition includes what the win condition does, just with appropriate changes made - done

-- Regardless of win or loss, ask the player if they'd like to play again
+- Regardless of win or loss, ask the player if they'd like to play again - done
-- If the guess is wrong, give a hint such as higher or lower to the player - done in a basic way - let's complicate it i guess?
+- If the guess is wrong, give a hint such as higher or lower to the player - done

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------